Sen. Luján suffers stroke, expected to make full recovery, his office says

 Biden has said he plans to announce a nominee by the end of February.
 Luján is not on the Senate Judiciary Committee, so his absence would not affect the committee’s ability to vet the nominee and hold confirmation hearings, which probably would take at least two weeks after the announcement.

-Democrats, who hold a narrow 50-50 majority in the Senate — with Vice President Harris as the tiebreaking vote — will need a unified front if they want to confirm Biden’s nominee without the help of Republicans.
+Democrats, who hold a narrow 50-50 majority in the Senate — with Vice President Harris as the tiebreaking vote — will need a unified front if they want to confirm Biden’s nominee without the help of Republicans when the full Senate votes.

 Two other sitting senators have suffered strokes in recent history, leading in both cases to extended absences.
-Former Sen. Tim Johnson (D-S.D.) spent nine months recovering after a December 2006 cerebral episode, while former Sen. Mark Kirk (R-Ill.) was absent for nearly a year, returning in January 2013.
+Former senator Tim Johnson (D-S.D.) spent nine months recovering after a December 2006 cerebral episode, while former senator Mark Kirk (R-Ill.) was absent for nearly a year, returning in January 2013.
 Neither man served in an evenly split Senate, and their strokes were of different types than Lujan’s.

 In the event the senator needs to vacate his seat, New Mexico Gov. Michelle Lujan Grisham (D) — who happens to be a distant cousin of Luján — would appoint a replacement.